This tool will help you:

 In the employment tribunal decision of 28 October (Aslam and others v Uber BV and others IRLR 4 ET), the tribunal held that the Uber drivers are workers.

 This means that they are entitled to receive basic worker rights such as the national minimum wage and paid annual leave.

 Uber appealed to the EAT against the first-instance decision.
-The EAT heard the appeal on 27 and 28 September 2017 and delivered its decision on 10 November 2017 (Uber BV and others v Aslam and others IRLR 97 EAT).
-The EAT dismissed the appeal.
+The EAT heard the appeal on 27 and 28 September 2017 and delivered its decision on 10 November 2017.
+In Uber BV and others v Aslam and others IRLR 97 EAT, the EAT agreed with the tribunal that Uber drivers are workers and dismissed the appeal.

 disability discrimination | discrimination arising from disability | unfavourable treatment